Bessie Antin Daschbach

 - Louisiana Law Institute, New Orleans, LA (Junior Honorary Member, 2002)

-- Named in Best Lawyers peer-review publication for Environmental Litigation, 2017
+- Named in Best Lawyers peer-review publication for Environmental Law and Litigation, 2017, 2018

 - Included in Best Lawyers' "Women in Law," Environmental Law, Litigation, 2017